 The scam artist will assure the agent that there is no risk and "guarantee" a high return.
 Because promissory notes are generally set to mature quickly, and because the promised returns are so high, investors may be encouraged to roll their entire retirement savings into promissory notes to gain a quick interest boost.
 The scam artist may use some of the cash to pay off the struggling businesses in order to keep up the appearance of legitimacy.
 Some of the cash is used to pay commissions to the agents pushing the notes, and the fraudster pockets the rest.

 Although some struggling businesses may actually be legitimate and need cash to stay afloat during a hard time, they may have also been taken in by the fraudster’s false promises.
-They end up in trouble because the scam artist's marketing company charges such high commissions and interest rates that any money they receive is cancelled out.
+They end up in trouble because the scam artist's marketing company charges such high commissions and interest rates that any money they receive is canceled out.
 The company is eventually forced out of business or goes bankrupt.
 Once the business has folded, the promissory notes are worthless.

 What's worse is that fraudsters often promise a high rate of return, or high interest rate, on the promissory note.
 You might even receive payments.
 However, if the investment is a scam then the money that you receive is likely from other investors in what is known as a Ponzi scheme.
 At some point, the fraudster will likely be unable to pay you and the scam will be made public.